Pure-Farming/Documentation/docs/resource-types/OGC/index.md

 Data that describes everything with a spatial extent, like size, shape, or position, is known as spatial data.
 This spatial data is also known as geospatial data when describing information about the things that are positioned relative to the earth.

-### What are the components of HTTP requests?

-There are 5 following components of HTTP requests:

-1. Verbs showing HTTP methods like GET, PUT, POST, and DELETE for retrieving, creating, updating or replacing, and deleting the resources, respectively.
-2. URI (Uniform Resource Identifier): URI is the identifier for the resource on the server.
-3. HTTP version: It demonstrates the version like - HTTP V1.1.
-4. Request Header: The Request Header contains metadata for the HTTP request message.
-Metadata can be a client type, a client-supported format, a message body format, a cache setting, etc.
-5. Request Body: It demonstrates message content or resource representation.

-### What is Resource in REST?

-REST architecture considers each type of content as a resource i.e., text files, HTML pages, images, videos, and dynamic business information.
-REST server provides the ability to access the resources and modifies them.
-By using URIs or global IDs, users can identify each resource.

 ### Do I need authentication for all the API calls that I want to make?

 No, the users do not need to get authentication for all the API calls.
 They can easily make an API call to get the collections of daṭa from the API, but they are required to get authentication if they want to get the items from the API.